jdfreeman-repo/salarypredictionportfolio/README.md

 Based on EDA, I test 4 different models that I think will improve the results over the baseline model shown above.
 Based on the EDA, I use:
 Linear Regression - the boxplot and distplot show that there is a good degree of correlation between many of the features and the target (salary).
-make_pipline - this will use Standard Scalar, and PCA to transform the data before feeding it to the Linear Regression.
+make_pipeline - this will use Standard Scalar, and PCA to transform the data before feeding it to the Linear Regression.
 RandomForestRegressor - Because the features are broken into categories, a decision tree method is very likely to give good results.
-The Random Forest Regressor prevents overfitting by decision trees by random sampling of data points, and random subset of features considered when splitting nodes.
+The Random Forest Regressor prevents over-fitting by decision trees by random sampling of data points, and random subset of features considered when splitting nodes.
 GradientBoostingRegressor - This method is an ensemble of weak prediction models, typically decision trees, to make a strong predictor in stages (boosting).
 Each subsequent model will fit to the residual of the previous model, thus providing improvement with each stage.

 I run a test on these 4 model types using 5-fold cross validation to determine which model provides the lowest MSE, which I use for measure of efficacy.

 ## Deploy Solution
 The best model from the test runs above is run for Production against the test dataset.
-At the conclusion of the run, the following files are saved from the run: model.txt - details the model and hyperparameters used for this run features_imporantances.csv - the relative importance of the features in determing the predictions predictions.csv - the predictions for the test input data.
+At the conclusion of the run, the following files are saved from the run: model.txt - details the model and hyper-parameters used for this run features_importances.csv - the relative importance of the features in determining the predictions predictions.csv - the predictions for the test input data.
-In the next updates of this deployment, I will create python scripts from the jupyter notebook, putting the utilities in a seperate python module to be used for multiple projects.
+In the next updates of this deployment, I will create python scripts from the jupyter notebook, putting the utilities in a separate python module to be used for multiple projects.
 As part of this deployment, I create a visualization of the features importance.
-This will be valuble to HR and hiring managers because it shows the relative importance of features in setting salary for job postings.
+This will be valuable to HR and hiring managers because it shows the relative importance of features in setting salary for job postings.
 I also create a presentation showing the graphics created during EDA, and also a feature importance bar graph.

 ## Results